 The main event today was a long hike through the Redwood Forests at the Avenue of the Giants.
 The drive through the Avenue of the Giants was beautiful, although the combination of the 55mph speed limit and huge trees only inches from the road was beyond me.
 Luckily everybody took it easy, admiring the views.

-We did the Drury-Chaney trail near Pepperwood.
+We took the Drury-Chaney trail near Pepperwood.
 It was so impressive and humbling.
 Just speechless…

-The 6 foot (1.80m) wide by 6 foot 9 inches (2.06 m) high hole was cut out of the tree in the 1930s to attract tourists to the region (there are also tunnelled redwood trees close to nearby Klamath and Myers Flat, but the size of modern-day cars and especially ours – even with the outside mirrors folded in – makes it quite tricky to navigate through unscathed.
+The 6 foot (1.80m) wide by 6 foot 9 inches (2.06m) high hole was cut out of the tree in the 1930s to attract tourists to the region (there are also tunneled redwood trees close to nearby Klamath and Myers Flat, but the size of modern-day cars and especially ours – even with the outside mirrors folded in – makes it quite tricky to navigate through unscathed.

 Highway 1 / Pacific Star Winery

 We stopped at Pacific Star Winery, 12 miles north of Fort Bragg.
 It is situated right on a cliff and therefore has spectacular views.
-While the grown-ups chatted with the very friendly owners and sampled some of their wines, the kids walked around and also spotted some whale tails!
+While the grown-ups chatted with the amiable owners and sampled some of their wines, the kids walked around and also spotted some whale tails!

 The Glass Beach

 When we arrived at Fort Bragg, we visited the Glass Beach.
-After the big earthquake of 1906 San Francisco was mostly a pile of rubble.
+After the big earthquake of 1906, San Francisco was mostly a pile of rubble.
 A massive amount of debris (including molten glass due to the massive fires that swept the town after the quake) was just dumped into the Pacific.
-Many decades later, that glass shored on this beach a couple of hundred miles to the north as pebbles, polished by the long exposure to the currents.
-Unfortunately, the tide was high when we got there, so not much could be seen, apart from tourists doing some very dangerous things to get that perfect picture/selfie or course.
+Many decades later, that glass shored on this beach a couple of hundred miles to the north as pebbles, polished by the extended exposure to the currents.
+Unfortunately, the tide was high when we got there, so not much could be seen, apart from tourists doing some dangerous things to get that perfect picture/selfie, of course.